-17.13.05 - East Coast Greenway
+18.13.05 - East Coast Greenway

 Staff will work with the Nonmotorized Transportation Working Group to coordinate greenway planning efforts between Delaware and Maryland and assist with implementation of the East Coast Greenway route.
-Staff provides guidance regarding trail designation through our membership on the East Coast Greenway Alliance Trails Committee.
+Staff provides guidance regarding trail designation through our membership on the East Coast Greenway Alliance Greenway Committee.

-17.13.06 - New Castle County
+18.13.06 - New Castle County

-1. SR 141 Corridor 20-Year Transportation Plan & TOD Analysis
+1. SR 141 Corridor 20 Year Transportation Plan & TOD Analysis

-WILMAPCO STAFF PARTICIPANT: Daniel Blevins, Principal Planner, David Gula, Principal Planner Staff will work with the County and its planning partners to create a 20-year land use plan based on existing and future land use development within the corridor.
+WILMAPCO STAFF PARTICIPANT: Daniel Blevins, Principal Planner, David Gula, Principal Planner Staff will work with the County and its planning partners to create a 20 year land use plan based on existing and future land use development within the corridor.
+The first phase of this project was completed in FY 2017.
+Staff will be involved in future phases when requested by planning partners.